Kosmas/pnx_things_i_bought/README.md

 * validations exist in ecto but they have to be run manually
 * Phoenix currently only comes with Postgres database connectivity
 * is it posible to redirect to the show page from the save method?
 Can we get saved record's id?
+* Server needs to be manually stopped and started in developmnent mode after code changes
+* is there a link_to equivalent?
+Currently using "a" tag for links